-Parvene work with, consults on, and designs training protocols for many species including cats, birds, horses, and humans; however, the majority of her work remains with dogs.
-Whichever non-human species involved, her job always includes teaching human caregivers how to work with the animals in their care so that they can have great relationships with their companions.
+Parvene works with, consults on, and designs training protocols for many species, including cats, birds, and horses; however, the majority of her work remains with people and dogs.
+Whichever nonhuman species may be involved in training, her job is always to teach human caregivers how to work with the animals in their care so that they can built great relationships with their companions.

 She is a Certified Pet Dog Trainer (CPDT-KA) through the Certification Council for Professional Dog Trainers, and a Certified Dog Behavior Consultant (CDBC) through the International Association of Animal Behavior Consultants.
 She is a member of the Association for Behavior Analysis International, Animal Behavior Society, and the Animal Behavior Management Alliance.